okeeffed/dennisokeeffe-blog/content/blog/2020-07-07-css-is-hard.md

 date: "2020-07-07"
 ---

-CSS is hard.
-In fact, I preach day in and day out that it one of the more difficult concepts to grasp effectively.
+Change my mind: CSS is hard.
+In fact, I preach day in and day out that scalable CSS is one of the more difficult concepts to grasp effectively.
 Here are 7 tips to help you scale and manage CSS and its alternatives.

 ## 1: Keep Architecture Front Of Mind